LArbys/ubdl/README.md

 Collection of repositories for the MicroBooNE DL Reconstruction Chain.

-The current version of the code has tools for implementing the "Gen-2" workflow.
+The current version of the code has tools for implementing the LANTERN (Liquid Argon NeuTrino Event Reconstruction with Networks) workflow.

 The vision for this reconstruction chain is to